Daenningas/EternalVoidMCServerConfigs/README.md

 ===========
 # EternalVoid

-An anarchy server with some high quality anarchy
+An anarchy server with some high quality anarchy.

 ## Change Best Practices